LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

 ### Adding the infrastructure

-1. Use the NuGet package manager to add the following packages to your project:
+1. Use the NuGet package manager to add the following package to your project:

    - Microsoft.AspNetCore.Identity.EntityFrameworkCore

-3. Modify your application's DbContext class to inherit from  IdentityDbContext.
+3. Modify your application's DbContext class to inherit from `IdentityDbContext`.

    - This provides a way for Identity to add tables for storing user information to your database.
-   - All you need to do is change the inheritance.
+All you need to do is change the inheritance.
-   - Don't add a new DbSet for Identity, that will be done by the parent class.
+   - Don't add a new `DbSet` for Identity, that will be done by the parent class.
-   - Remove the DbSet for your user model, that is also managed in the parent class.
+   - Remove the DbSet for your User model, that is also managed in the parent class, `IdentityDbContext`.

-4. Modify your *user* model so that the class inherits from `IdentityUser`.
+4. Modify your *User* model so that the class inherits from `IdentityUser`.

    - If your current user class is named "User", you should change it to something else, like "AppUser" so that you don't have a conflict with a library class named "User".
    - If your user class has user name or email properties, you should remove them since they are in the new base class (see below).